RafaGago/mini-async-log/README.md

 according to the code).
 It is good to preallocate, but in unconfigurable 8MB chunks?

+Even the file worker is waken up very often.
+There is no idling concept on nanolog.

+So I can safely says that it achieves its performance by burning cycles and resources left and right.

 It shows good performance compared with the bounded queue contenders on the 1M messages test when the thread count is low.
 This is hardly a surprise because it uses an unbounded algorithm, so it doesn't need to deal with the full-queue case.

+Against mal-heap/mal-hybrid it loses in every metric in all the tests, the only exception being the 100k single threaded test, where it has a slight throughput edge over mal-heap and a better worst case latency.

-With 16 threads and 1M messages its throughput is around 70% better than "mal-blocking" and its worst-case latency is worse.
+Compared against the mal bounded variants, with 16 threads and 1M messages its throughput is around 60% better than "mal-blocking" and its worst-case latency is much worse.
 Keep in mind that "mal-sync" doesn't use a bounded queue and its producers sleep under contention.
+This is hardly an acomplishment.

-On the 100k test, when the bounded queue versions of mal have enough room on the queue (average use case) it's outperformed in every metric . "spdlog-async" catches up on the 16 thread case too.
+On the 100k test, when the bounded queue versions of mal have enough room on the queue (average use case) it's outperformed in every metric. "spdlog-async" catches up on the 16 thread case too.

 #### glog ####